 How far is too far in advance?

-I just try to book as early as possible once I know the dates.
+My rule of thumb: I just try to book as early as possible once I know the dates.

 These aren’t chocolate chip cookies.

 Now, I can’t be the only one out there- I don’t understand how the internet works.
 When people talk about cookies, to me, there is only one cookie and that’s the one that I can eat an entire box of in a single sitting.
 People have told me that websites keep tabs on you and track what flights you are looking at and then they increase the price if you go back to book it.
 It’s probably true but I personally haven’t noticed a huge difference.
 As I mentioned before, prices change within minutes and it has nothing to do with me looking at the flight or not.
 So I feel like this is a little column A a little column B situation.
 I once used two different laptops to check the exact same flight on the same day.
-One laptop I had been searching for flights on for a week or so, the other not.
-I was channeling my inner Bill Nye the Science Guy when this happened.
+On one laptop I had been searching for flights on for a week or so, the other not.
+I was channelling my inner Bill Nye the Science Guy when this happened.
 Turns out, they were the same price.
 I noticed a difference more so with which language site you use.
-For example, if I book through skyscanner.nl in Dutch, I get directed to more Dutch only language sites that wouldn’t get brought up if I searched through skyscanner.ca.
+For example, if I book through skyscanner.nl in Dutch, I get directed to more Dutch-only language sites that wouldn’t get brought up if I searched through skyscanner.ca (Canada’s version).
 That being said, for me, I end up paying an amount that I can live with.
-If I want to book a flight home to Canada in peak season (Christmas, summer), I know it will cost me between 600-900 euros with a stopover.
+If I want to book a flight home to Canada in the peak season (Christmas, summer), I know it will cost me between 600-900 euros with a stopover.
 I get to that one point where desperation takes over and I just bite the bullet.
 I have a rule though, where once I book, I never go back and look.
 All my rules rhyme for obvious coolness reasons.